Skip to main content

 Share

-Swedish battery manufacturer Northvolt said on Tuesday that one of its entities had filed for bankruptcy with a Stockholm court due to its financial situation.
+Though Swedish battery manufacturer Northvolt confirmed one of its entities filed for bankruptcy with a Stockholm court due to its financial situation, it has no plans to back out of its Quebec project.

 The filing concerns the subsidiary Ett Expansion AB.

-It follows the announcement last September of the suspension of an expansion project in Skelleftea, Sweden, as part of a restructuring of Northvolt's Swedish operations.
+Last September, the company announced the suspension of an expansion project in Skelleftea, Sweden, as part of a restructuring of Northvolt's Swedish operations.

 The subsidiary is managing the construction project, but has no direct employees.